To Hull and Back: Synopsis

 Back at Nelson Mandela House, Del and Albert reveal to Rodney that there is some good news, because Del, having noticed that the diamond money was fake, had switched two of the diamonds for two of his cats' eye cufflinks and kept them hidden in Albert's pipe as a way of revenge.
 Rodney then reveals that it was he, and not Slater, who took the £15,000 during the stand-off at the pub.
-Del, believing that the £15,000 was also counterfeit (although it was, in fact, genuine), throws it over the balcony, leaving Rodney and Albert stunned, and Del feeling proud of himself.
+Del, believing that the £15,000 was also counterfeit (although it was, in fact, genuine), throws it over the balcony, leaving Rodney and Albert stunned, and Del feeling proud of himself asks Rodney: "who do you think I am?
+Some sort of wally?"

 Episode cast

 Production

 "To Hull and Back" was one of only two episodes shot entirely with film, rather than using video.
 The other was the second part of "Miami Twice".